Trump and Macron paper over differences in Paris meeting

 Trump’s visit to Paris is his first trip outside of the U.S. since Tuesday’s midterm elections in which Democrats won control of the House and Republicans held the Senate.

-He decided to attend the World War I commemoration after his plans for a military parade in Washington, D.C. this weekend were derailed because it was on track to cost more than $90 million.
+He decided to attend the World War I commemoration after his plans for a military parade in Washington this weekend were derailed because it was estimated to cost more than $90 million.
 He had called the celebration of Armistice Day a “parade,” though it’s actually a series of events including a ceremony at the foot of the Arc de Triomphe on Sunday.

 In general, the theme Macron adopted for the weekend — international cooperation and the value of alliances — runs counter to Trump’s “America First” world view, and the city is expecting protests on Sunday against the U.S. leader’s policies.